-Days become shorter, the breeze begins feeling fresher and the sunlight changes, prompting even we humans to begin sensing natures surrender to the changing season.
-The once, fresh, green leaves on the trees, slowly begin transforming themselves into an array of butter yellows, reds, coppers and a whole host of colors that symbolize the arrival of the fall.
-But what creates these colors, do they just suddenly decide to change all at once by chance, or is there a rational and natural reason for this transformation...?
-Of course there has to be a natural reason for all this, but how many of us know what that reason is...?
+Days become shorter, the breeze begins feeling fresher and the sunlight changes, prompting even us humans to begin sensing nature surrendering to the changing season.
+The once fresh, green leaves on the trees, slowly begin turning into an array of butter yellows, reds, coppers and a whole host of colors that symbolize the arrival of the Fall.
+But what creates these colors: do they just suddenly decide to change all at once by chance, or is there a rational and natural reason for this transformation?

-As the suns angle changes in respect to our planet towards the end of summer its rays need to pass through more of our atmosphere, and thus more of the particles that make up that atmosphere, creating a rosier glow.
-This "rosy glow" is actually composed of infa-red light and holds the key to the seasons, as plants are able to detect this infa-red light and can determine the time of year by using it as a guide.
+As the sun's angle changes in respect to our planet, towards the end of Summer, its rays need to pass through more of our atmosphere – and thus more of the particles that make up that atmosphere – creating a rosier glow.
+This "rosy glow" is actually composed of infra-red light, and holds the key to the seasons, as plants are able to detect it.
+By doing so, they can determine the time of year by using it as a guide.

-The fall is the season that bows respectfully from the summer yet welcomes the winter with open arms, its natures time to display the fruits of its years hard-labor.
-Bright red berries and rose-hips suddenly ripen and appear, blackberries form and offer themselves tantalizingly to any passing bird, rodent or human that relies on the energy provided by these sweet berries to stock up on energy reserves for the cold winter ahead.
+The Fall is the season that bows respectfully to the Summer, yet welcomes the Winter with open arms.
+Bright red berries and rosehips suddenly ripen and appear, blackberries form and offer themselves tantalizingly to any passing bird, rodent or human relying on the energy provided by these sweet treats of nature to stock up on energy for the cold Winter ahead.

-Natures bounty can be and, for respect alone, should be displayed in our garden designs and there are many plants that can help us garden-lovers make it through the melancholy of a summer that's slowly slipping away to winter.
-Trees like Maples, Aspens and Oaks begin displaying exactly what they're made of with an acute sense of pride, in this, the "autumn" of their season.
+Nature's bounty can be and, for respect alone, should be displayed in our garden designs, and there are many plants that can help us garden-lovers make it through the melancholy of a Summer that's slowly slipping away to Winter.
+This time of the year, trees like maples, aspens and oaks begin displaying exactly what they're made of with an acute sense of pride.
 The changing sunlight seems to accommodate and extenuate these colors to their maximum.
-Is it any wonder then that this season is considered the most moving and romantic time of the year, when its also moving and romantic for nature itself.
-Underneath the trees there are plants that have learnt to capitalize on the extra light that begins to arrive on them as the leaves begin to fall, plants like cyclamen (Cyclamen coum), autumn flowering Crocus speciosus and even autumn flowering iris (Iris unguicularis), a dwarf species that starts flowering in November and resists for the whole winter.
+Is it any wonder then that this season is considered the most moving and romantic time of the year, when it's also moving and romantic for nature itself?

-Here are some of my favorite plants that can also be used in Mediterranean gardens:
+Here are some of my favorite plants that can also be used in a Mediterranean-style gardens:

 The strawberry tree.

-Among the best berry producing plants can be found among the Viburnum, Mahonia, Pyracantha and Berberis species, however even wild roses, blackberries and elder can create interest and can provide those animals, who rely on their berries for their survival, with a bounty, after all that's really all they're there for!
+If you have a penchant for berries, some of the berry producing plants can be found among the Viburnum, Mahonia, Pyracantha and Berberis species, however even wild roses, blackberries and elder can create interest and can provide those animals relying on their berries for survival with a bounty: after all that's really all they're there for!